Corinella, VIC

 Acrylic | Basketball | Futsal | Multi-use | Netball | Tennis

-In late 2018, Bass Coast Shire Council had identified three (3) tennis court facilities within it municipality that required redevelopment.
-Hughes Reserve in Corinella was one of the site identified and consisted of two concrete tennis courts in poor condition.
-In line with the Harold Hughes Reserve Masterplan, rather than redevelop the facility back to two tennis courts, Council acknowledged there was limited need for a standalone tennis facility due to no club associated with the facility and prosed to develop a multi-use facility that was open to the public.
+In late 2018, Bass Coast Shire Council had identified three (3) tennis court facilities within its municipality that required redevelopment.
+Hughes Reserve in Corinella was one of the sites identified and consisted of two concrete tennis courts in poor condition.
+In line with the Harold Hughes Reserve Masterplan, rather than redevelop the facility back to two tennis courts, Council acknowledged there was limited need for a stand-alone tennis facility, and proposed to develop a multi-use facility that was open to the public.

 The newly created facility was to include one court retained for tennis, with line markings for all levels of use, and the other court be a multi-purpose zone with line markings for basketball, netball and futsal.
 Sports lighting was also included to extend the hours of use.